Architlall/TDOC-Esolang/README.md

 At this point, this is comparatively one of the simpler parsings that we do, using a temporary string vector.
 We also need to make sure that if any variables are defined in the statement, we find their respective values from the 'varKey' database that we have predefined.

-If the statement is a function definition instead, we parse the return type from 'varKey', and then parse the parameters as done previously.
+If the statement is a function definition instead, we parse the return type from 'varKey' and then parse the parameters as done previously.
 The body of the function shall be parsed as it is, as our previously defined functions such as arithmetic take care of everything.
 We do this parsing until we reach the end of the function.

-As we are converting our esolang file to a C file , and by syntax of C we already know that a function defined anywhere in the program should be defined with a function signature at the beginning of the program as shown in an example snippet below :
+As we are converting our esolang file to a C file, and by the syntax of C we already know that a function defined anywhere in the program should be defined with a function signature at the beginning of the program as shown in an example snippet below :

 ```c
 int func(param); // This is a function signature so for each function defined a signature needs to be added while parsing